Pampers Nappy Size Guide and Chart

 super absorbent to keep your baby’s skin dry

-designed so it doesn’t rub against the umbilical cord stump
+designed so they don’t rub against the umbilical cord stump

 easy to put on and fasten.

-Made with a soft outer cover & absorbent topsheet, Pampers Harmonie are hypoallergenic* and gentle on your baby's skin.
-They contain 0% perfume, 0% lotion and guarantee up to 12h Pampers dryness, for the quality reassurance every parent needs. * designed to minimise the risk of allergic reactions
+Another great option for newborns is Pampers Harmonie.
+They are made with a soft outer cover & absorbent topsheet, are hypoallergenic*, and gentle on your baby's skin.
+They contain 0% perfume, 0% lotion and guarantee up to 12 hours of Pampers dryness, for the quality reassurance every parent needs. * designed to minimise the risk of allergic reactions

-If you’re wondering what size nappies to take to the hospital or birthing centre in your hospital bag, keep in mind that a newborn baby doesn’t necessarily need a size 0 nappy.
-Depending on your baby’s birth weight, it’s possible a larger size will be the best fit, so take a few of each of the smaller sizes of newborn nappies to try.
+If you’re wondering what size nappies to take to the hospital or birthing centre in your hospital bag, keep in mind that a newborn baby doesn’t necessarily need a Size 0 nappy.
+Depending on your baby’s birth weight, a larger size may be the best fit, so take a few of each of the smaller sizes of newborn nappies to try.

 Growing Babies